 The International Woolmark Prize judging panel comprises some of the fashion industry’s brightest stars, including Gwendoline Christie, Tim Blanks and Alber Elbaz, among others.

-Both the global menswear and womenswear winners will not only receive further financial contribution but also the chance to have their Merino wool capsule collection commercialised and sold in the world’s top boutiques and department stores through the International Woolmark Prize’s extensive retail partner network.
+The winner will not only receive further financial contribution but also the chance to have their Merino wool capsule collection commercialised and sold in the world’s top boutiques and department stores through the International Woolmark Prize’s extensive retail partner network.
 The Innovation Award also grants one designer a financial contribution and retail support.

 Equally crucial is the trade partner program that connects designers with the best wool suppliers, expert advisors, judging panels and insightful mentors who provide guidance along the way.
 Through The Woolmark Company’s global network, partnerships are secured with key spinners and weavers to assist designers during the formative stages of their business and ensure a dynamic future for the fashion industry.